 I was disappointed I had missed the young family.
 But I was curious about Dan’s mention of kings, surely Herod had not been here.
 I questioned him about it but he clammed up and suggested I ask Levi.
 The rest of my day was spent fruitlessly roaming the hills in search of the shepherds.

 “Good morning Nate, breakfast is ready,” Levi called from the hallway.
 I moaned as I lifted the blanket.
 Yesterday’s search had only yielded achy muscles.
 The consensus of the shepherds I did find was that Samuel had moved his flock further south.

-“Alright, I’ll be right out.”
-I yelled back.
+“Alright, I’ll be right out,” I yelled back.

 Eating breakfast in the great room was like a geography lesson.
 I had fun guessing where each traveler was from and where they were heading.
-With the census still underway its a bit more challenging given the similar dress and appearance of those from Israel.
-After Levi had seen to the needs of his other guests he came by to enquire about my search.
+With the census still underway it’s a bit more challenging given the similar dress and appearance of those from Israel.
+After Levi had seen to the needs of his other guests he came by to inquire about my search.
 It didn’t take long to fill him in.

 “The hills to the south are more rugged, perhaps you should borrow one of the donkeys.
 I’ll have Dan get one ready for you,” Levi decided, leaving to find the stable hand.
-Alone with my thoughts I tried to assemble the basic story lines I had come across.
+Alone with my thoughts, I tried to assemble the basic storylines I had come across.
 Three stood out, the baby born in a stable because of the census, the angel sighting shepherds, and the mysterious kings.
 I decided to corner Levi about the kings when he returned.

 “Dan will have a donkey ready in a few minutes,” Levi reported when he returned.

 “Thanks, Levi,” I replied although I wasn’t too sure about the idea of bouncing over the Judean hillsides, but it was better than walking.
 “Say, I’ve heard bits and pieces about some kings coming to Bethlehem, but no one has told me the story, what do you know?”